Call for Abstract

 - Track 13-4Epigenomic data analysis

 The main focus of a structural biologist is protein structure determination and drug design.
 Protein plays an important role in human body.
 Living things would not exist without proteins.
 The proteins are usually involved in all forms of expressions of the living organism.
 Most of the proteins are evolved in providing structure to the cell while the others tend to bin and carry vital molecules all through the body.
 Some proteins are involved in biochemical reactions in the body which are termed as enzymes.
 Others are involved in muscle contractions and immunity.
 Structure determination of proteins has always been a challenging filed.
 The complex areas in the field include viruses, pathogens, membrane proteins and signalling pathways.
-Novel progressions are being done in the arenas of nano-patternig and multi-scale modelling of cell signalling proteins.
+Novel progressions are being done in the arenas of nano-patterning and multi-scale modelling of cell signalling proteins